 As of this writing, nearly a year has transpired since I first completed the process described herein.
 During that time, I have observed the growth of several specimens of N. villosa in my chamber.
 All of them have grown and pitchered successfully, and based on my observations to date, I believe it possible to reliably grow this species to large size in such an environment.
 In addition, other difficult species, such as N. lamii have also grown very well under these conditions.
 It is, therefore, the hope of the author that this approach is useful to other growers and aids them as they cultivate the coveted jewel of Mt.
 Kinabalu.

-Many thanks to Jeff Shafer.
-To learn about the temperature preferences of other highland species, take a look at the Nepenthes species list.
+Many thanks to Dr. Jeff Shafer.
+To explore the temperature preferences of other highland species, take a look at the Nepenthes species list, or to learn more about Dr. Shafer’s collection and growing techniques, check out my interview with him here.